-Dr Darren Jeffers is a Post-Doctoral Fellow in Physical/Environmental Geography in the Department of Archaeology, Anthropology and Geography.
+Dr Darren Jeffers is a Lecturer in Physical/Environmental Geography in the Department of Archaeology, Anthropology and Geography.
 He earned his undergraduate degree in Geography from the University of Oxford and went on to complete his D.Phil investigating environmental change in the Bekaa Valley, Lebanon during the last glacial period at the same institution.
 Before joining the University of Winchester in 2018 he held a position as a Lecturer in Physical Geography at Hertford College, University of Oxford.

 Before returning to Higher Education he indulged his passion for geography by spending many years travelling the world, during which time he visited over a hundred countries on six continents.
 He considers the highlights of his years travelling as tracking Mountain Gorillas (Gorilla beringei beringei) on the border of Rwanda and Uganda, travelling down the Amazon, trekking to Mount Everest basecamp, travelling on the Trans-Siberian Railway and visiting archaeological sites in the Fertile Crescent and the Nile Valley.